3 Labor Day Weekend Outfit Ideas to Shop Now (and Wear Through Fall!)

 If You’re Going to a Dinner Party:

-Dress up a pair of distressed boyfriend jeans with pretty pink hues and modern hoop earrings.
-We love the off-the-shoulder silhouette of this top and the stars are a fun way to get in the holiday spirit (without being all red, white and blue).
-Add a lady-like crossbody bag and pearl embellished sandals to complete the look.
+Dress up a pair of crop flare jeans or cut-offs (depending on the weather!) with pretty pastel hues and gorgeous statement earrings.
+We love the flirty watercolor floral print of this top because it works now with pastel accessories and later for fall with darker hues such as plum, burgundy, brown and black.
+Add a lady-like crossbody bag and white slingback kitten heels to complete the look.

 If You’re Going to a Backyard BBQ:

-A pleated midi skirt in a fun print looks effortless and chic when paired with a ruffled tank.
-Add espadrilles, a gold bangle and a brown suede hobo handbag for a ’60s bohemian vibe that is perfect for a sunny, backyard BBQ.
+A flirty midi dress in a fun plaid print looks effortless and chic when paired with a round straw bag and lace-up espadrilles.
+Add a gold chain necklace and a pair of cat eye sunglasses for a ’60s Parisian vibe that is perfect for a sunny, backyard BBQ.

 If You’re Going to Brunch with Friends:

-Fashionistas everywhere love a cute and flirty wrap dress and this green ruffled number makes for a perfect brunch ensemble.
-Pair it with some mod white booties and a straw bag for a French-girl flair.
-Finish the look with a dainty, personal necklace and pink lip and you’re ready to celebrate the holiday with style and grace (and maybe even a few mimosas too!).
+Fashionistas everywhere love a cute and flirty tie-front crop top and this leopard print number makes for a perfect brunch top.
+Pair it with a distressed denim mini, a chic belt bag and some trendy ‘dad’ sneakers for a look that’s fun, fashionable and totally transitional for fall.
+Finish the look with a sleek pair of resin hoop earrings and you’re ready to celebrate the holiday with style and grace (and maybe even a few mimosas too!).

 Which Labor Day Weekend outfit are you loving?
 Comment below and let us know!